SAP-samples/datahub-integration-examples/README.md

 To download the examples just download the complete repository as ZIP file from [here](https://github.com/SAP/datahub-integration-examples/archive/master.zip).

-After downloading the repository, extract it and navigate into the desired example folder (for example `HiveOperator/`).
+After downloading, extract the ZIP file and navigate into the desired example folder (for example `HiveOperator/`).
 Each example comes with a solution archive within the folder `solution/`.
 A [solution](https://blogs.sap.com/2018/12/05/building-sap-data-hub-solutions-aka-vsolutions/) is a self-contained archive that includes all artefacts that are required to run the example.
 The solution archives can be imported into SAP Data Hub via `SAP Data Hub System Management` -> `Files` -> `Import Solution`.

 For details on how to configure and run the examples after the solution has been imported, please refer to the `README.md` in the corresponding example directory.